 - Venice – Fashion, Fortuny, Silk dresses and Downton Abbey

 - To travel to Venice on a small group tour or as an individual traveller when travel restrictions are lifted, please contact: email@example.com

 - Updated: 20th February, 2021

-Note – #Repost from @Lastampa – Peggy was the last person to have their own private gondola and gondolier in Venice!!!
+Note – #Repost from @Lastampa – Peggy was the last person to have her own private gondola and gondolier in Venice!!!